innoq/SCS/faq.md

 between all components that use the data and introduces a strong coupling that SCS should avoid.

+Even using separate schemas in the same database causes some coupling e.g. an update to the database software would influence all SCSs.
+However, all SCS can use the same backup and disaster recovery and thereby save ressources.

 ### How can I use this document?

 This document is licensed under a Creative Commons license,